MFiver/Poo-Plummet/README.md

 Guide your falling poo into the toilet!
 Don't miss!

-🎮 Controls: left/right to guide the poo
+🎮 : left/right to guide the poo